 can connect to the password-protected PostgreSQL database via the

-Secretless Broker on port 5454
+Secretless Broker on port 5454, without knowing the

 password.
 Give it a try: